pleiadev24/pleiadev24/README.md

 🔍 What I Do

-Analyst in Financial Services/Banking : I love diving into datasets, uncovering trends, and drawing insights that drive informed decisions.
+🏦 Analyst in Financial Services/Banking
+📊 I love diving into datasets, uncovering trends, and drawing insights that drive informed decisions.
+☁️ I love working on projects using AWS!

 🌱 Always Learning